UniBreakfast/pacergame-rulebook-with-gpt/README.md

 - **Confidence Points (CP):**

+  - **Initial CP:**

-  - **Initial CP:** Determined subjectively by the player's self-assessed confidence level on a scale from 1 to 10.
+    - **Estimation at Game Start:** At the beginning of the game, players estimate their starting CP by assessing their confidence level on a scale from 1 to 10.
+This estimation is done once when the game starts.

+    - **Re-estimation Conditions:** The initial CP estimation is not repeated unless:

+      - The player reaches 0 CP with no active quests to gain more CP.

+      - The player chooses to restart the game due to personal reasons, such as having stopped playing by the rules for an extended period.

   - **Earning CP:** Players earn CP by completing todos and successfully completing quests.